MindQuantum-HiQ/ProjectQ/docs/tutorials.rst

 **Windows**:

     It is easiest to install a pre-compiled version of Python, including numpy and many more useful packages.
 One way to do so is using, e.g., the Python 3.7 installers from `python.org <https://www.python.org/downloads>`_ or `ANACONDA <https://www.continuum.io/downloads>`_.
-Installing ProjectQ right away will succeed for the (slow) Python simulator.
+Installing HiQ-ProjectQ right away will succeed for the (slow) Python simulator.
 For a compiled version of the simulator, install the Visual C++ Build Tools and the Microsoft Windows SDK prior to doing a pip install.
 The built simulator will not support multi-threading due to the limited OpenMP support of the Visual Studio compiler.
+You will also need to install CMake on your system as HiQ-ProjectQ requires it for setting up the build process.

     If the Python executable is added to your PATH (option normally suggested at the end of the Python installation procedure), you can then open a cmdline window (WIN + R, type "cmd" and click *OK*) and enter the following in order to install HiQ-ProjectQ: